Create Your Own Fall Centerpieces

 It's October which means everywhere you look you see the warm colors of Fall and beautiful Autumn decor!
-This is my favorite time of year and I LOVE decorating my home for Fall.
-I always try to add at least one new item to my collection of Fall decorations and this year I decided I wanted to create some beautiful centerpieces for my home.
-In this tutorial I will show you how to create some deliciously scented votive candles and show you how you can use them to make your own glass luminaries.
+This is one of our favorite times of the year and don't you just LOVE decorating your home for Fall?
+In this tutorial, we will show you how to create some deliciously scented votive candles and show you how you can use them to make your own glass luminaries for a Fall centerpiece!

 The first step here is to measure out the wax.
-Luckily, the 4630 wax is super soft so I was able to use a putty knife to cut it into chunks and measure out the amount of wax I needed.
-These little votive jars hold approximately 2.5oz of wax so I measured out about 1 pound of wax for my 6 jars.
+We used a putty knife to cut it into chunks and measure out the amount of wax we needed.
+These little votive jars hold approximately 2.5oz of wax so we measured out about 1 pound of wax for 6 jars.

-While my wax was melting, I spaced my jars out on some parchment paper and adhered the wicks to the bottom of the jars with a wick sticker.
+While the wax was melting, we spaced my jars out on some parchment paper and adhered the wicks to the bottom of the jars with a wick sticker.
 Laying the parchment paper down will help make cleanup a breeze if there are any drips or spills.
-It can also help protect your counter tops from any damage from dye or fragrance oil.
+It can also help protect your countertops from any damage from dye or fragrance oil.

-Once the wax reached about 185°F, I added my fragrance oil and stirred for about 2-3 minutes to make sure that the fragrance oil would bind to the wax and not settle to the bottom of the candle.
-I then added my pumpkin dye, using scissors to snip off little shavings of the dye block and sprinkled it into the pouring pot.
+Once the wax reached about 185°F, we added the fragrance oil and stirred for about 2-3 minutes to make sure that the fragrance oil would bind to the wax and not settle to the bottom of the candle.
+We then added the pumpkin dye, using scissors to snip off little shavings of the dye block and sprinkled it into the pouring pot.

 You'll need to be careful not to add too much dye to the wax so you don't end up with a clogged wick!

-Once I decided I liked the color, I checked to see if the wax was the right temperature for pouring which is about 155°F.
+Once we decided we liked the color, we checked to see if the wax was at the right temperature for pouring which is about 155°F.

-Next, I used the 31oz Cylinder Jars and poured the plastic Fall gems into the container.
+Next, we used the 31oz Cylinder Jars and poured the plastic Fall gems into the container.

-These gems were too large to fit around the sides of my candle container so I had to move them around and re-situate them until my candle was balanced.
+These gems were too large to fit around the sides of the candle container so we had to move them around and re-situate them until the candle was balanced.